MiczFlor/RPi-Jukebox-RFID/documentation/builders/webapp/playlists-livestreams-podcasts.md

 2. Open a new text file
 3. [Optional] Start by adding a comment line to provide a description or notes about the playlist.
 4. On the following lines, list the file paths or URLs of the media files you want to include in the playlist, one per line.
 They must refer to true files paths on your Phoniebox.
 They can be relative or absolute paths.
-5. Save the file with the .m3u extension (e.g., my_playlist.m3u).
+5. Save the file with the .m3u extensionm, e.g. `my_playlist.m3u`.

 ```
 #EXTM3U